Best Hotels in Boston, Massachusetts

 So if you want to be sure and stay in a particular hotel, or district of the city, you should reserve in advance.

 It's a bummer!
 The hotels dislike these taxes as much as you do, but Boston is worth it.
-There's not much you can do about these taxes, but I wanted to warn you to anticipate them.
+There's not much you can do about these taxes,—you don't vote here, after all—but I wanted to warn you to anticipate them.

 Each hotel may also impose its own mysterious "service" and/or "facility" fees, whether you use any extra services or facilities, or not.
 It's simply bait-and-switch: offering you a low price to get your reservation, then charging you more...because they can.
 In the opinion of this travel writer, it ought to be illegal.
-Prices quoted should include all taxes, fees, charges, and tips, as in more progressive tourism destinations.
+Prices quoted should include all taxes, fees, charges, and tips, as in more progressive tourism destinations such as France.